miloyip/nativejson-benchmark/README.md

 # Native JSON Benchmark

-Copyright(c) 2014 Milo Yip (miloyip@gmail.com)
+Copyright(c) 2014-2015 Milo Yip (miloyip@gmail.com)

 ## Introduction

-This benchmark evaluates the performance of 20 open-source C/C++ JSON parser/generator libraries.
+This benchmark evaluates the conformance and performance of 26 open-source C/C++ JSON parser/generator libraries.
 Performance means speed, memory, and code size.

+Performance should be concerned only if the results are correct.
+This benchmark also test the conformance of library towards the JSON standards ([RFC7159], [ECMA-404]).

 Performance of JSON parsing/generation may be critical for server-side applications, mobile/embedded systems, or any application that requires processing of large size or number of JSONs.
 Native (C/C++) libraries are important because they should provide the best possible performance, while other languages may create bindings of native libraries.

-The results show that several performance measurements varies in a large scales among libraries.
+The results show that several performance measurements vary in large scale among libraries.
 For example, the parsing time can be over 100 times.
 These differences came from many factors, including design and implementation details.
 For example, memory allocation strategies, design of variant type for JSON, number-string conversions, etc.

 This benchmark may be useful for optimizing existing libraries and developing new, high-performance libraries.